🐾 Ab wann ist ein Hund alt — und wie kannst du deinen Vierbeiner in jedem Lebensabschnitt wirklich gut begleiten?

 • Sudden weight loss without reason

-• Severely increased or decreased thirst
+• Greatly increased or greatly decreased thirst

-• Confusion, disorientation, wandering at night
+• Confusion, disorientation, wandering around at night

-• Lumps or hardened areas under the skin
+• Lumps or hardening under the skin

 • Sudden loss of appetite for more than 2 days